Jindddd/nornir-cisco-automation/README.md

 ```

 ### 3. Verify Configuration
-Run the main script to push configurations to all devices.
+Run the main script to verify configurations on all devices.
 ```Bash
 python3 verify_network.py
 ```